-Zimbabwe and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.
+The Marshall Islands and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.

-Zimbabwe shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
-The Board shall invite Zimbabwe to participate in the discussion of any such question by the Board.
+The Marshall Islands shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
+The Board shall invite the Marshall Islands to participate in the discussion of any such question by the Board.

-Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by Zimbabwe and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: Zimbabwe and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
-If, within thirty days of the request for arbitration, either Zimbabwe or the Agency has not designated an arbitrator, either Zimbabwe or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
+Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by the Marshall Islands and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: the Marshall Islands and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
+If, within thirty days of the request for arbitration, either the Marshall Islands or the Agency has not designated an arbitrator, either the Marshall Islands or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
 The same procedure shall apply if, within thirty days of the designation or appointment of the second arbitrator, the third arbitrator has not been elected.
 A majority of the members of the arbitral tribunal shall constitute a quorum, and all decisions shall require the concurrence of two arbitrators.
 The arbitral procedure shall be fixed by the tribunal.
-The decisions of the tribunal shall be binding on Zimbabwe and the Agency.
+The decisions of the tribunal shall be binding on the Marshall Islands and the Agency.